Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Introduction

-In this work, we propose an enhanced optimization framework that combines the Block Coordinate Descent (BCD) algorithm with the Nearest Neighbor Algorithm (NNA) to tackle the frequency allocation problem in quantum processor calibration.
+In this work, we focus on the qubit frequency allocation problem in superconducting quantum processors and propose an enhanced optimization framework that combines Block Coordinate Descent (BCD) with the Nearest Neighbor Algorithm (NNA).
 Our approach leverages the topology of quantum chips and crosstalk structure to significantly reduce optimization complexity while maintaining accuracy.
-The contributions of this study are as follows: \begin{enumerate} \item We establish the mathematical equivalence between the Snake optimizer \cite{Klimov2020,Google2024} and Block Coordinate Descent (BCD), providing a rigorous theoretical foundation for this widely-used calibration strategy and enabling the application of classical optimization theory to quantum processor calibration. \item We formulate the block ordering problem as a Sequence-Dependent Traveling Salesman Problem (SD-TSP) and solve it efficiently using the Nearest Neighbor Algorithm (NNA).
+The contributions of this study are as follows: \begin{enumerate} \item We establish the mathematical equivalence between the Snake optimizer \cite{Klimov2020,Google2024} and Block Coordinate Descent (BCD), providing a rigorous theoretical foundation for this widely-used strategy for qubit frequency allocation and enabling the application of classical optimization theory to this problem. \item We formulate the block ordering problem as a Sequence-Dependent Traveling Salesman Problem (SD-TSP) and solve it efficiently using the Nearest Neighbor Algorithm (NNA).
 This principled approach yields systematic complexity reduction compared to the graph-based heuristics (BFS, DFS) employed in the original Snake implementation. \item We provide a rigorous complexity analysis demonstrating $\mathcal{O}(N)$ scaling under local crosstalk assumptions.
-We further characterize the benefits of ordering optimization under two complexity models: an empirical model reflecting practical implementations, and the search-space model from Ref.~\cite{Klimov2020} representing theoretical worst-case complexity. \item Through extensive numerical simulations, we validate the convergence, efficiency, and robustness of the proposed algorithm under measurement noise and non-local crosstalk conditions. \end{enumerate} This study offers a new perspective on calibration strategies for NISQ-era quantum processors, paving the way for more efficient and scalable approaches to enhance quantum system performance.
+We further characterize the benefits of ordering optimization under two complexity models: an empirical model reflecting practical implementations, and the search-space model from Ref.~\cite{Klimov2020} representing theoretical worst-case complexity. \item Through extensive numerical simulations, we validate the convergence, efficiency, and robustness of the proposed algorithm under measurement noise and non-local crosstalk conditions. \end{enumerate} This study offers a new perspective on calibration strategies for near-term superconducting processors and for larger-scale architectures that retain locality in their control and crosstalk structure, paving the way for more efficient and scalable approaches to enhance quantum system performance.

+The remainder of the paper proceeds as follows.
+We first cast qubit frequency allocation into a BCD framework that makes the objective, the local surrogate construction, convergence conditions, and complexity measures mathematically precise; this step also clarifies that the Snake strategy is one instance of a broader design space.
+Within this framework the block-update order emerges as an explicit degree of freedom, which we optimize through an SD-TSP formulation solved by a nearest-neighbor heuristic.
+Numerical experiments on a physics-motivated error simulator then test whether the resulting structural improvement yields practical gains in optimization quality, algorithmic cost, and robustness.